microsoft/DirectX-Specs/d3d/WorkGraphs.md

 - Adding nodes to an existing work graph in a state object is accomplished by passing a new work graph definition to `AddToStateObject`, whose name matches the existing one, with just the new nodes listed in it.
 If the program name is unique in the state object, that means an entirely new work graph is being added (perhaps reusing some existing/new shaders), and later additions can be done to that as well.
 - Ways additions can fit onto to an existing graph
   - Filling holes in output node array ranges of the graph, where [[AllowSparseNodes]](#node-output-attributes) or `[UnboundedSparseNodes]` is specified on the output array.
-  - Adding new entrypoint nodes
+  - Adding new entrypoint nodes.
+The entrypoint index of existing nodes, as reported by [GetEntrypointIndex()](#getentrypointindex), remain unchanged.
+New entrypoints will have entrypoint index values that continue past existing entrypoints.
   - Any of the above additions can be a graph of nodes in itself, like adding a subgraph to the overall graph.
   - New nodes can output to existing nodes in the graph, as long as the graph addition doesn't cause the maximum depth from an entrypoint of of any existing node to increase.
   - NodeIDs of new nodes must not exist in any previous version of the graph.